SantaClaas/claas.dev/eleventy/posts/backup container volumes.md

 podman run --rm --volumes-from coreKeeperGameServer -v $(pwd):/backup ubuntu tar cvfz /backup/backup.tar /home/steam/core-keeper-data
 ```

-If you need to backup multiple direcotries or files you should be able to just append them separated with a space.
+If you need to backup multiple directories or files you should be able to just append them separated with a space.
 Also note that I needed to run this as sudo as the container under NixOS runs under the system.
 Additionally if I wanted to have access to the file as I created it with privileges I needed to change the ownership with `chown claas backup.tar` using sudo.
 If you want to copy the backup to another machine you can use the `scp` (secure copy) command.
 This would copy it from the server to your local machine's current directory `scp username@server:/home/username/backup.tar .`.
 You can also use this to copy the file from server to server.
-Replace username and server with the same paramters you'd use for SSH.
+Replace username and server with the same parameters you'd use for SSH.